 - Kidney cancer.
 The disability rating for kidney cancer may vary based on its current stage and if the disease causes other conditions.
 A person could have a 100 percent rating and get over $3,000 per month for this presumptive illness.

 - Parkinson's disease.
 The condition causes disabling symptoms like muscle stiffness and impaired balance.
 The minimum VA disability rating is 30 percent, but it can increase due to various factors.
-Higher ratings generally mean more money during monthly payments.
+Higher ratings generally mean higher monthly payments.

 - Non-Hodgkin's lymphoma.
 Radiation therapy, bone marrow transplant, and other treatment options can be expensive.
 Veteran disability benefits help pay for the care someone needs.
 However, payments might not be enough, and other legal options may be necessary.

-If someone received a diagnosis for a non-presumptive Camp Lejeune condition, they do not qualify for benefits.
-However, they may have the chance to file a water contamination lawsuit.
+If someone received a diagnosis for a non-presumptive Camp Lejeune condition, they may not qualify for benefits.
+However, they may have the chance to file a water contamination lawsuit to seek compensation directly from the government.
 Contact a personal injury law firm to learn more.

-Camp Lejeune Tier 1 and Tier 2 Cases
+Camp Lejeune Lawsuits are Divided Into Tier 1 and Tier 2 Cases

 Tier 1 Camp Lejeune Cancer